What Is An Advance Directive?23 minute read

 Consulting with a qualified attorney is a good route if you want to make it part of your overall estate planning.

-How To Prepare An Advanced Directive
+How To Prepare An Advance Directive

 There are several ways to prepare an Advance Directive.
 Consulting with a qualified attorney is a good route if you want to make it part of your overall estate planning.
 A local attorney should also be well-versed on your particular state laws and what’s required to make an Advance Directive.
 But an attorney isn’t required to make an effective Advance Directive.
 You can also obtain the forms to fill out from your healthcare provider, your local Agency on Aging or your state health department.